 Philadelphia’s collection of art museums is located along the Benjamin Franklin Parkway, dubbed “Museum Mile” and modeled after the Champs-Élysées in Paris.
 Some of the city’s most famous sights can be found here, with the Swann Memorial Fountain in Logan Circle as the centerpiece.

 The striking, neoclassical structure that sits at the top of the Parkway holds more than 2,000 years of paintings, sculpture, decorative arts and architectural settings from Europe, Asia and the Americas.
-Highlights include the world’s largest and most important collection of works outside Europe by Marcel Duchamp and an impressive collection of sculpture by Constantin Brancusi.
+Highlights include the world’s largest and most important collection of works by Marcel Duchamp and the greatest collection of sculpture by Constantin Brancusi outside Europe.

 Dedicated to the art of French sculptor Auguste Rodin, the museum houses one of the largest collections of Rodin sculptures outside of Paris.
 “The Thinker” sits in front of the museum contemplating two of the many masterpieces within the intimate museum’s gates, “The Burghers of Calais” and “The Gates of Hell.”

 Enter to see the world’s largest private collection of Impressionist and post-Impressionist masterpieces.
 This extraordinary collection features pieces by Renoir, Cézanne and Matisse, providing a depth of works by these artists unavailable elsewhere.
 Works by Picasso, Seurat, Rousseau, Modigliani, Soutine, Monet, Manet and Degas complement Native American pottery, Pennsylvania German decorative furniture and various ceramics and metalwork, as well as sculpture and art from Mexico, China, Africa, early Greece and Rome.
 The Barnes Foundation invites visitors to explore connections between masterpieces by way of “wall installations” inspired by its founder, Dr. Albert C. Barnes.